(Published January 2013, last updated June 2023)

 Where to eat in Collonges-la-Rouge

 There are more cafés in Collonges-la-Rouge that you could possibly hope to eat at in less than a week.
 They all look wonderful!
-If you only have time for one, make it Auberge de Benges.
+Take your pick!

 Practical tips for long-distance walking—preparation, packing and avoiding blisters